 “The intelligent person recognizes that his or her well-being lies in being in harmony with God.…God is not mean, but he is dangerous.
 It is the same with other great forces he has placed in reality.
 Electricity and nuclear power, for example, are not mean, but they are dangerous.
 One who does not, in a certain sense, ‘worry’ about God, simply isn’t smart.”

 He invites us to repentance, beginning with repentance from the many ways we avoid God’s face by turning to other things.

 Fasting from even normal things that occupy our hearts, minds, and schedules is one way to create space to stand before God face-to-face.
 As we do, it is likely we will encounter some of the ugliest things in us, including things we wish weren’t there at all.

 The alternative is to continue to speed away from God while harboring evil, in which case we put ourselves in danger.
 The purpose of facing God, however, may feel like death but it will ultimately only serve as death to these things—or at least their transformation.

 We face danger either way.
 The choice is ours.

 Leave a comment below: What are the ways you see you have or do try to avoid God’s face?
-What can you do during Lent to make room to face Him?
+What can you do this week to make room to face Him?

 Dallas Willard.
 Renovation of the Heart: Putting on the Character of Christ (NavPress: Colorado Springs, 2002), 51.